Ejyke90/fintech-mapping-features/README.md

 # Fintech Mapping Features - Mono-repo

-This is a mono-repo project containing two independent Spring Boot microservices for fintech operations.
+This is a mono-repo project containing three independent microservices for fintech data transformation and processing operations.

 ## Project Structure